NidhiPhophaliya/padh.ai/README.md

-# Verb.AI
+# PadhAI
-**Verb.AI** is a personalized learning platform designed to help individuals with **verbal strengths and non-verbal deficits** leverage their cognitive profiles for effective learning.
-By scaffolding spatial and non-verbal tasks through verbal strategies, Verb.AI provides a tailored educational experience that adapts to each user's unique needs.
+**PadhAI** is a personalized learning platform designed to help individuals with **verbal strengths and non-verbal deficits** leverage their cognitive profiles for effective learning.
+By scaffolding spatial and non-verbal tasks through verbal strategies, PadhAI provides a tailored educational experience that adapts to each user's unique needs.
 ---

 ## AI Hackathon Prompt